Forest School

 Our school is situated in the Clyde Valley which is a naturally stunning environment!
 Through Forest School and using our local environment, we aim to develop a life-long love and understanding of the natural world, whilst encouraging and inspiring our children to develop their personal, social and emotional skills through participation in tasks and activities which are motivating and achievable.

-Using the wooded area across from the school, our pupils will be provided with opportunities to experience nature and the outdoors in a safe, nurturing environment where they will be provided with a unique hands-on learning experience.
+Using the wooded area in Crossford Park, our pupils will be provided with opportunities to experience nature and the outdoors in a safe, nurturing environment where they will be provided with a unique hands-on learning experience.
 They will be encouraged to investigate and explore but also to respect all living things.
-Exploring, playing and so learning using a range of activities (planned by Miss Dickson, class teachers and instigated by the pupils themselves) is what Forest School is all about.
+Exploring, playing and learning through engaging in a range of activities planned by Forest School Leaders and Assistants, class teachers and instigated by the pupils themselves, is what Forest School is all about.
 Building a sense of independence, high self-esteem and teamwork are important parts of the programme but health and safety considerations will always be of paramount importance.

 The Forest School key principles will be at the heart of everything we do!